ivan-tkatchev/AudienceProfiler/README.md

 Accurate prediction of audience classes makes better targeting possible.
 Moreover, clustering the data may be an instrument to deduce more classes for targeting, which improves the advertising system.

+# Code structure

+The *backend* folder is for demo, please see the description below.
+Rest of the code is for research purposes.
 # Setup
 To setup the dependencies, run